-- The National Cohesive Wildfire Management Strategy will be based on the best available science and identify different ways to ensure resilient landscapes, promote fire-adapted communities, and more effectively respond to wildfires. - Development of the National Cohesive Wildfire Management Strategy will build on existing analyses, strategies, and reports as well as incorporate new scientific information and perspectives. - Representatives of local, state, regional, federal, and tribal governments with roles and responsibilities in wildfire management will work together to develop the Cohesive Wildfire Management Strategy through the Wildland Fire Leadership Council.
+- The National Cohesive Wildland Fire Management Strategy will be based on the best available science and identify different ways to ensure resilient landscapes, promote fire-adapted communities, and more effectively respond to wildfires. - Development of the National Cohesive Wildland Fire Management Strategy will build on existing analyses, strategies, and reports as well as incorporate new scientific information and perspectives. - Representatives of local, state, regional, federal, and tribal governments with roles and responsibilities in wildland fire management will work together to develop the Cohesive Wildland Fire Management Strategy through the Wildland Fire Leadership Council.
 To succeed, the Cohesive Strategy must be a united, coordinated effort.